 Dole's operations today are multinational, spanning 117,000 acres of farms and other holdings, including thousands of acres of farmland in Hawaii and peach orchards in California.
 Worldwide, the company owns more than 1 million sq. ft. of vegetable processing facilities.
 Its packaged food operations encompass nearly double that in square foot manufacturing space.
 Dole also operates the largest dedicated, refrigerated, containerized fleet in the world.

 Not surprisingly, Dole leads the market in many of the sectors and regions its serves.
 In North America it holds the #1 market position in bananas, cauliflower, celery, iceberg lettuce, and packaged fruit products.
 Producing roughly 150 million boxes of bananas each year, the company dominates the US with a third of the market; in Japan it boasts slightly under a third.
-Dole produces more than 32 million boxes of pineapple, trailing only Fresh Del Monte Produce in that segment.
+Dole produces more than 33 million boxes of pineapple, trailing only Fresh Del Monte Produce in that segment.

 Dole fends off rivals by both exploiting its capabilities to deliver produce at a lower cost and focusing on a high-growth, value-added segments.
 Specifically, consumer preferences for convenient, tasty, pre-cut fresh and frozen fruits and vegetables are outstripping demand for bulk fresh produce.
 Indeed, Dole has managed to increase the percentage of its value-added product sales, offering bagged vegetables and salads, ready-to-eat salads, and individual fruit servings packaged in plastic cups and bowls.
-To this end, in fall 2011 the company acquired SunnyRidge Farm, Inc., one of the premium fresh blueberry companies in the US.
+To this end, in 2011 the company acquired SunnyRidge Farm, Inc., one of the premium fresh blueberry companies in the US.

+With more than 1 million sq. ft. of vegetable processing plants worldwide, Dole is always looking for ways to keep costs down.
 Going forward, Dole is restructuring its fresh fruit segment in Europe, Latin America, and Asia.
 It aims to cut costs by better matching fruit supply with forecast demand.
 Some $21.3 million in restructuring charges taken in 2010 are anticipated to result in $37 million in savings in early fiscal 2011.
 Most of the savings are based on lower production costs, particularly labor, increased farm productivity, along with slashed distribution, and selling and general administrative costs.

 The company's direction, in large part, is driven by David Murdock.
-Murdock, who has served as chairman of the company since 1985, owns about 58% of the company.
+Murdock, who has served as chairman of the company since 1985, owns about 40% of the company.
 He controls interests in real estate and other businesses, as well, through holding company Castle & Cooke.
 The self-made billionaire is known for his activities funding nutritional and medical research.